 Sec.
-5 –Special meetings may be held at the call of the Executive Committee, when and where they may decide.
+5 –Special meetings may be held at the call of the General Board, when and where they may decide.

 Article V. PAPERS AND PUBLICATIONS

 Sec.
-1 - All papers to be read at the conference must be approved in advance by the presiding officers of the appropriate sessions.
-When called upon, the Executive Director shall make the final decision concerning papers.
+1 – All papers to be read at the conference must be approved in advance by the presiding officers of the appropriate sessions.
+In the absence of such an approval, the Executive Director shall make the final decision concerning papers.

 Sec.
-2 - Publications of the Association, of whatever kind, shall be made only under the authorization of the Executive Committee.
+2 – Publications of the Association, of whatever kind, shall be made only under the authorization of the General Board.

 Article VI.
 AMENDMENTS

 Sec.
-1 - Amendments to this Constitution may be made by a vote of two-thirds of those present at the General Membership Meeting, providing a quorum is present.
+1 – Amendments to this Constitution may be made by a vote of two-thirds of those present at the General Membership Meeting, providing a quorum equal to ten percent of the membership listed on record is present.
+If such a quorum is not present, the Executive Committee is empowered to conduct a vote of the General Membership Meeting unless ten percent of those in attendance request an electronic ballot on action items.
+If the electronic ballot produces less than a ten percent response, the General Board shall be empowered to act on the item(s).
 Proposed amendments must be sent to the general membership at least 60 days prior to the General Membership Meeting.

 Sec.
-2 - Changes in the Operating Procedures of the Association, as distinct from its Constitution, may be made by a majority vote of those present at any General Membership Meeting, providing a quorum is present.
+2 – Changes to the Standard Operating Procedures of the Association, as distinct from its Constitution, may be made by a majority vote of those present at any General Membership Meeting, providing a quorum is present.
+Alternatively, the General Board can alter Standard Operating Procedures by a majority vote as long as such changes remain consistent with the PAMLA Constitution.
+The Executive Committee will notify membership of any such changes at the next General Membership Meeting and call for a vote to approve them as permanent changes to procedures.

 Standard Operating Procedures

-The Operating Procedures of the Association are generally determined by the Executive Committee in conformity with the Constitution.
-Members may propose changes by writing to the Executive Committee.
-The Committee presents its decisions for approval to the members at the next General Membership Meeting.
+The Standard Operating Procedures of the Association are determined by the PAMLA General Board in conformity with the Constitution.
+Members may propose changes by writing to the Executive Committee or General Board.
+The General Board presents its decisions for approval to the members at the next General Membership Meeting.

+Duties of Executive Committee and General Board Members

+Members of the Executive Committee and General Board shall be asked to offer advice and support for a variety of PAMLA initiatives, including being asked to serve on possible sub-committees, including the conference/registration committee, membership/outreach committee, publicity and social media committees, undergraduate scholarship committee, awards committees, and other ad hoc committees that may be established to address the needs of the organization.

+PAMLA Auxiliary Council

+The PAMLA Auxiliary Council is open to all PAMLA members in good standing and shall meet at least once a year.
+The PAMLA Auxiliary Council is designed to assist the PAMLA President, Executive Director, and Executive Committee with various duties, as well as remain available for consultation on specific PAMLA matters.
+Members of the Auxiliary Council shall be invited to serve on various PAMLA subcommittees on a case-by-case basis by the President, Executive Director, or a majority of the General Board.

+PAMLA Caucuses

+PAMLA shall allow members to form disciplinary or advocacy caucuses, subject to review by the General Board.
+Such caucuses could include Graduate Student, Ancient Languages and Literatures, French, German, Spanish, Asian Studies, and others.
+These caucuses are designed to assist in the planning for new Special Sessions and events so as to strengthen and represent their areas at PAMLA’s annual conference.
+In service to this goal, approved caucuses will be allowed to host a special caucus meeting at the annual PAMLA conference, should they wish to do so.

 CONFERENCE